-This is my review of Jumeirah Zabeel Saray in Dubai.
+This is my review of the Jumeirah Zabeel Saray hotel and resort in Dubai.

 I promised to do a quick write-up about our Dubai holiday hotel.
 You should also read this post which talks about our Grand Deluxe Family room, which was an excellent choice for a family of four.